jasontankapps/pathfinder-data-1-e/README.md

 This app uses "open game content" (OGC) encoded in human-readable format in the [src/json](./src/json/) directory.
 See [OPENGAMECONTENT.md](./OPENGAMECONTENT.md) for specifics on that license and what it covers.

+This app uses trademarks and/or copyrights owned by Paizo Inc., used under Paizo's Community Use Policy ([paizo.com/communityuse](https://paizo.com/communityuse)).
+We are expressly prohibited from charging you to use or access this content. *Pf Data 1e* is not published, endorsed, or specifically approved by Paizo.
+For more information about Paizo Inc. and Paizo products, visit [paizo.com](https://paizo.com).

 The non-OGC content of *Pf Data 1e* is Copyright 2024 by Jason Tamez.
 It is also available under the [GNU General Public License](./GNULICENSE.md).

 >*Pf Data 1e* is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.